 Press Apply to activate the Block Nesting.

-By using the Block Nesting tool on this design you save approximately one-third of the media for cutting the job!
+By using the Block Nesting tool you can easily fit the design on the page format for producing the job!
 After applying the Block Nesting you can manually adjust the Block Nesting by selecting the drag tool as available within the EasySIGN toolbox on the left side of your EasySIGN worksheet.

 You can change the position of the Block Nesting by moving the magenta line of the Block Nesting effect.